Classical or self-sustaining biological control is the use of imported natural enemies to suppress pests.

 How many species of phorid flies have been released?

 In the native habitats of South America, around 20 species of Pseudacteon phorid flies attack the red imported fire ant.
-Of those, six have been released and established in the U.S.: Pseudacteon tricuspis, P. curvatus, P. obtusus, P. litoralis, P. nocens, and P. cultellatus (Callcott et al. 2011, Plowes et al. 2011, Porter et al. 2011).
-These species can be identified by the shape of their egg-laying structures called ovipositors.
+Of those, six have been released and established in the U.S.: Pseudacteon tricuspis, P. curvatus, P. obtusus, P. litoralis, P. nocens, and P. cultellatus (Callcott et al. 2011, Plowes et al. 2011, Porter et al. 2011, Porter et al. 2013).
+These species can be identified by the shape of their egg-laying structures called ovipositors (Porter and Pesquero 2001).

-Other species of Pseudacteon phorid flies are being studied.
-Because species differ in their behavior (some species occur mainly on disturbed ant mounds and others are attracted to foraging trails), host size preference (some prefer smaller workers and vice versa, time of attack during the day (some attack more during midday and some attack early morning and late evening) and seasonality (in South America species vary in peak populations through the year), multiple species will need to be released and established before suppression, as seen in South America, may be achieved.
+Other species of Pseudacteon phorid flies are being studied (Porter 1998).
+Because species differ in their: 1) behavior (some species occur mainly on disturbed ant mounds and others are attracted to foraging trails), 2) host size preference (some prefer smaller workers and vice versa), 3) time of attack during the day (some attack more during midday and some attack early morning and late evening), and 4) seasonality (in South America species vary in peak populations through the year), multiple species will need to be released and established before suppression, as seen in South America, may be achieved.

 Will Pseudacteon phorid flies eradicate red imported fire ants?

 No. In South America, where all 20 or so species of Pseudacteon phorid flies that attack and parasitize red imported fire ants, only 3% or less of the worker ants in a colony are parasitized – and good sized colonies contain roughly 200,000 ants!
-So, the likelihood that even one ant colony will be eliminated by the parasitic flies is unrealistic.
-Instead, the fly’s ability to suppress foraging workers’ surface activity during daylight hours will hopefully allow competing native ant species to get out to forage for food and, establish and grow their colonies, so they can better compete with the fire ant.
+The fly’s ability to suppress foraging workers’ surface activity during daylight hours will hopefully allow competing native ant species to get out to forage for food and, establish and grow their colonies, so they can better compete with the fire ant.
 In short, these natural enemies have the potential to restore the balance of nature back towards our native and competitor ant species.
 That said, this effort would be unsuccessful if native ants are eliminated.
 Sustainable suppression potentially provided by these flies will benefit wildlife and agricultural areas where use of insecticide treatments will not be desirable, justified or sustainable.

 Will Pseudacteon phorid flies attack other organisms?

-Only other ants in the fire ant genus, Solenopsis, may be attractive to the Pseudacteon phorid fly species being released, but most species are very host specific – even between red and black or hybrid imported fire ants.
-No other organisms are known to be hosts and because the flies require the ant’s head capsule as their pupal case, they are unable to reproduce without the ants.
+Only other ants in the fire ant genus Solenopsis are attractive to the Pseudacteon phorid fly species being released.
+Most Pseudacteon species are very host specific – even between red and black or hybrid imported fire ants (Porter and Gilbert 2004).
+No other organisms are known to be hosts.
+Because the flies require the ant’s head capsule as their pupal case, they are unable to reproduce without the ants.

 Where do Pseudacteon phorid flies occur today?

-Species established are spreading 10 to 15 miles each year, so keeping up with where they are is difficult.
-The maps below show the known distribution of the flies as of March 2015.
-Use this interactive map to get the latest information on where the flies have been found.
+Species established are spreading up to 30 miles each year, so keeping up with where they are is difficult.
+The maps below show the known distribution of the flies.

 The microsporidian pathogen Kneallhazia (=Thelohania) solenopsae infects the red imported fire ant, Solenopsis.invicta, and the black imported fire ant, Solenopsis richteri (Sokolova and Fuxa 2008).
 In Argentina, about 13 percent of fire ant colonies have been found to be infected (Briano et al.2006).
 Surveys in the U.S. did not detect this disease organism until 1996, when it was discovered in Florida.
 Since then, K. solenopsae has also been found and/or released in most fire ant infested southeastern United States and California (Knutson & Drees 1998, Milks et al. 2008, Oi unpublished data 2014).